 What Is a Usable Amount?

-According to California Health and Safety Code Section 11350(a) HS: Possession of a Controlled Substance, you must be in possession of a usable amount of the substance to be prosecuted for possession.
+According to California Health and Safety Code Section 11350(a) HS: Possession of a Controlled Substance, you must have a usable amount of the narcotic drug or another substance to face prosecution for possession.

 In other words, a trace amount or some debris isn’t enough to get you convicted.
-While there does need to be enough to consume, it doesn’t need to be enough to have an effect on the end-user.
-This means that the dust inside a prescription bottle or the debris of a tiny pill fragment or packet will generally not trigger a successful prosecution.
+While there does need to be enough to consume, it doesn’t need to be enough to affect the end-user.
+So, the dust inside a prescription bottle or the debris of a tiny pill fragment may not qualify.

-Conversely, if you are found with more substantial amounts of a drug, a prosecutor could choose to charge you with possession with intent to distribute.
-Special considerations for methamphetamines exist in California under HSC sections 1377, 11378, or 11379.
-Facing these types of charges are more serious and can have much more severe consequences.
+Conversely, if you have more substantial amounts of a drug, a prosecutor could choose to charge you with possession with intent to distribute.
+Facing these types of charges are more serious and can have much more severe consequences, including a longer jail sentence.

 Call to Speak to a Lawyer for Free Today

-Our attorneys are available for a free case evaluation, so there is no risk to call us and learn more about how we may be able to help you.
+Our attorneys are available for a free case evaluation, so there is no risk of calling us to learn more about how we can help you.
 Your information is protected and completely confidential.
 Contact us today to learn more.